 Following the completion of the Transaction, Aleafia shareholders held approximately 71% of the total issued shares of Canabo.
 Canabo will continue to be the listed issuer (the "Resulting Issuer").
-The Transaction was treated as a Fundamental Acquisition pursuant to the policies of the TSXV and for financial reporting purposes the Transaction will be treated as a reverse-take-over whereas the resulting issuer is considered to be a continuation of Aleafia Inc. except with regard to the authorized and issued share capital, which is that of Canabo.
+The Transaction was treated as a Fundamental Acquisition pursuant to the policies of the TSXV and for financial reporting purposes the Transaction will be treated as a reverse-take-over.